Last Updated on November 12, 2019

 It is also called, palmar plate or palmar plate.
 Volar plate reinforces the joint capsules, enhance joint stability, and limit hyperextension.

-Volar plates at metacarpophalangeal and interphalangeal joint are similar in structure and function except that in the metacarpophalangeal joints they are interconnected by a deep transverse ligament.
+Volar plates at the metacarpophalangeal and interphalangeal joint are similar in structure and function except that in the metacarpophalangeal joints they are interconnected by a deep transverse ligament.

 The volar plate is able to function to resist tensile stresses, restrict hyperextension and protects the volar articular surface.